Build a professional affiliate website, try DreamHost for less than $3 →

 Even a website with 3,000–10,000 monthly visitors can make solid affiliate income if:

-• the content solves a specific problem
+- The content solves a specific problem

-• the reader is ready to buy
+- The reader is ready to buy

-• you recommend products that actually convert
+- You recommend affiliate products that actually convert

 Affiliate marketing is not about vibes.